GMDPG98/42spbasecamp_first/C00/README.md

 - 987 is out because 789 is present.

 - 999 is out because this number doesn't have different numbers between them.

+### C00 / ex05_alternative_version

+This version is an alternative resolution of the ex05 of this list.
+What is different between them?

+This version have some improvements such as:

+- Less lines of code (still in development);

+- Removed the while inside while structure, and made the whole logical tests in just one while structure;

+- Is showing the same result as the ex05 first resolution.